 I grow crystals directly on sculptures keeping them in the solutions.
 I have only partial control over the process.
 So crystals usually make decisions for their own how they grow.
 The process of crystallization takes time.
 The result is always a surprise.

-Crystals are strong enough.
+- Crystals are strong enough.
 But they are still more fragile than stones.
-I’d say they mostly behave like gentle glass.
+They mostly behave like glass.
 I strengthen them additionally.
 But still, be careful, do not drop them.
-If that accidentally happened, super glue or any transparent glue for glass works just fine.

-Please, do not taste them.
+Please, do not try to taste them!!!
 As well as other parts of artwork by the way:)